Irish households pay some of the highest prices for electricity in all of Europe. We decided to investigate and explain some of the reasons why.

 Once the proper investment has been made, renewable energy has the potential to reduce Ireland’s electricity costs.
 But this is well over a decade away.

-7. Data centres
+8. Data centres

-Ireland is an attractive destination for data centres primarily due to our cool climate - data centres create a huge amount of heat and need to be cooled, which is far easier and cheaper to do in a moderate climate.
-However our competitive corporate tax rate and central geographical location between the US and Europe also helps, as does government policy, which until recently has been hugely accommodating of data centres locating here.
+Ireland is an attractive destination for data centres primarily due to our cool climate — data centres create a huge amount of heat and need to be cooled, which is far easier and cheaper to do in a moderate climate.
+However our competitive corporate tax rate and central geographical location between the US and Europe also helps, as does government policy, which until recently has been hugely accommodating towards data centres locating here.

 In most countries data centres only use a small amount of the country’s overall electricity so they don’t have a huge impact on prices.
 That's not the case in Ireland.